SOLAR: Efficacy and Safety of Cobomarsen (MRG-106) vs. Active Comparator in Subjects With Mycosis Fungoides (SOLAR)

 Daily doses of vorinostat throughout study treatment period

-- Progression-free survival [ Time Frame: From date of randomization until the date of progression or death from any cause, up to a maximum of 36 months ]
+- Progression-free survival [ Time Frame: Up to approximately 36 months (estimated study duration) ]Time from date of randomization until the date of earliest documented progression or death from any cause

-- Time to progression [ Time Frame: From date of randomization until the date of progression, up to a maximum of 36 months ]
+- Time to progression [ Time Frame: Up to approximately 36 months (estimated study duration) ]Time from date of randomization until the earliest date of confirmed progression.

 To learn more about this study, you or your doctor may contact the study research staff using the contact information provided by the sponsor.

 Please refer to this study by its ClinicalTrials.gov identifier (NCT number): NCT03713320

 |Study Director:||Diana M. Escolar, MD, FAAN||miRagen Therapeutics, Inc.|